Standardizing Electronic Resource Management

 Second

 After reading about TERMS, try to place these TERMS in additional electronic resource management context.
-Please draw from your experience using the ILS and ERM software, from the readings, your personal work experience in a library, if you have that, or use your imagination.
+Please draw from your experience using the ILS and ERM software and the readings.
+You can also draw from your personal work experience in a library, or use your imagination if you haven't had such an experience.
+Be sure to review the documentation on these products to see how they address workflow standardization and ERM processes.
 Specifically, it would be interesting if you could pick out aspects of systems like Coral or Folio that appear to facilitate standardized workflows.

 Sources for NISO Tasks